 A number of Downley Folk have contributed their recollections of living in Downley, both as children and adults.
 Some are personal, whilst others describe the inhabitants, the shops and shop-keepers, their schooling and their working lives.
 This is an ever-growing aspect as change is continuous and what is the present becomes history.
-If you would like to contribute to this section of the website please get in contact here.
+If you would like to contribute to this section of the website please contact us here.

-Colin Keeble: Born in 1944 and has spent most of his life living and working Downley.
+Colin Keeble: Born in 1944 and has spent most of his life living and working in Downley.
 He gives an account of his school years and subsequently working in the local chair factory, Mines and West, before setting up his own business.

 Karen James: Born in 1956 and lived in Downley for 14 years.
 She shares her childhood memories of Downley, the local farm, the shops and allotments.